-Wentworth's was a private residence for the Duke of Wellington's extended family before it became the Wentworth Club in 1922.
+Wentworth was a private residence for the Duke of Wellington's extended family before it became the Wentworth Club in 1922.

-Found in the heart of the Surrey sandbelt, Wentworth Club sits ably amongst some of the best golf in the world.
-Its neighbours include The Berkshire Red and Blue, Swinley Forest, Sunningdale Old and New and Queenwood all within a few kilometres.
+Wentworth Club's neighbours include The Berkshire Red and Blue, Swinley Forest, Sunningdale Old and New, and Queenwood all within a few kilometers.
 This could well be the best stretch of inland golf anywhere in the world.

 Wentworth Club West Course

 The Wentworth Club's West Course is the best-known golf course at the prestigious Virginia Water, Surrey, England private members club and one of Britain's most famous golf courses.

 Design by Harry Colt in 1926, it earned the nickname 'Burma Road' due to its difficulty following WW2.
 Frank Pennink called it 'the longest, most unrelenting test in the British Isles.'
 Bernard Darwin called The West the Tiger Course.
 Explaining further, he wrote: "The course is intended to test that rampacious animal to the full."
 The course was designed with teeth, not for the scratch man, but to test the metal of the world's best on the biggest stages.
 This it did in 1953 when it hosted the Ryder Cup and for the annual PGA Championship.

 In 2009, Wentworth Club replaced all the greens, rebuilt and added 30 bunkers, and introduced a 100-yard long stream on the closing hole.
 Wentworth Club member and resident Ernie Els was responsible for the changes.

 Wentworth Club again redeveloped the course in 2016 with further green and bunker renovations, this time led by Ernie Els and EGD.
 This time around, 29 bunkers were removed but sub air, irrigation, and drainage were added.